-Mechanism ID: 13246 Mechanism Name: Infectious Disease Control Program
+Mechanism ID: 13246 Mechanism Name: Infectious Disease Control Program Funding Agency: U.S. Department of Health and Procurement Type: Cooperative Agreement

-Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement
+Human Services/Centers for Disease Control and Prevention

 Prime Partner Name: University of Maryland

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: No

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

-Total Funding: 665,000 Total Mechanism Pipeline: N/A
+Total Funding: 486,562

 Funding Source Funding Amount

-GHP-State 665,000
+GHP-State 486,562

 University of Maryland (UOM) will continue to strengthen institutional capacity of key public institutions in Guyana in the training of medical students and residents in the diagnosis, evaluation and management of patients with HIV and other infectious diseases and their co-morbid conditions.
 In order to achieve this goal, the UOM will focus on the following key objectives: 1.
 Strengthening of the pre-service education institution through the professional development and training of University of Guyana (UG faculty); renovation and upgrading of laboratories; training and mentorship of medical students during their hospital rotations and lab practicums 2.
 Expansion of the post-graduate medical education program at UG and GPHC by implementation of a 3-year internal medicine/infectious disease residency program in collaboration with UG and GPHC and international faculty 3.
-Development of a national in-service training and mentorship program with technical consultation from international experts to ensure that practicing clinicians have opportunities to improve their skills and knowledge in the care and management of patients with HIV, TB and other opportunistic infections.
+Development of a national in-service training and mentorship program with technical consultation from international experts to ensure that practicing clinicians have opportunties to improve their skills and knowledge in the care and management of patients with HIV, TB and other opportunistic infections.
 The UOM's program will focus on public institutions with headquarters in Georgetown/Region 4.
 It is envisioned that the reliance on international faculty and consultants will decrease over time as host country nationals develop the knowledge, skills and tools to better educate and mentor medical students.
 In addition, the University of Maryland will be working closely with the MOH to ensure that there are mechanisms in place to retain promising Guyanese residents and promotional opportunities to increase the likelihood that they will not emgirate after completion of the program.

-Human Resources for Health 400,000
+Human Resources for Health 450,000

-Mechanism ID: 13246

-Mechanism Name: Infectious Disease Control Program

-Prime Partner Name: University of Maryland
+Budget bode morning Mechanism ID: 13246 Mechanism Name: e: Infectious Disease Control Program Prime Partner Name: University of Maryland Strategic Area Budget Code Planned Amount On Hold Amount Care HBHC 28,125 0 Narrative: The University of Maryland will provide pre-service, in-service and mentorship of medical students, post-graduate residents and practicing physicians in clinical monitoring, evaluation and management of opportunistic infec.75 tions in HIV infected patients.
+Strategic Area Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 42,188 0 Narrative: University of Maryland will provide technical consultation and guidance to the staff at GPHC on the diagnosis, clinical monitoring and treatment of TB and HIV/TB co-infected patients hospitalized at GPHC.
+The University of Maryland will also provide enhanced pre-service, in-service and mentoring of medical students, post-graduate residents and practicing physicians in the prevention, diagnosis and management of TB in HIV infected patients. residents and practicing phys sicians in the prevention, diag nosis una management of 1D in IIIV injected patients. will collaborate closely with the

+guidelines and strategic plans.

 Strategic Area Budget Code Planned Amount On Hold Amount

-Care НВНС 50,000 0

-The University of Maryland will provide pre-service, in-service and mentorship of medical students, post-graduate residents and practicing physicians in clinical monitoring, evaluation and management of opportunistic infections in HIV infected patients.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 75,000 0

-University of Maryland will provide technical consultation and guidance to the staff at GPHC on the diagnosis, clinical monitoring and treatment of TB and HIV/TB co-infected patients hospitalized at GPHC.
-The University of Maryland will also provide enhanced pre-service, in-service and mentoring of medical students, post-graduate residents and practicing physicians in the prevention, diagnosis and management of TB in HIV infected patients.
-The University of Maryland will collaborate closely with the National TB Program to explore rotational opportunities for post-graduate residents at the chest clinics and to provide assistance in updating of national guidelines and strategic plans.

-Strategic Area Budget Code Planned Amount On Hold Amount Care PDCS 15,000 0
+Care PDCS 8,437 (

+Narrative: